 For the first several months after childbirth, exclusive breastfeeding is an effective contraceptive option.
 But many women do not or are unable to exclusively breastfeed; and once a woman stops breastfeeding or begins supplementing her infant’s diet, or resumes menstruation, she is at risk of becoming pregnant.

 Breastfeeding women in sub-Saharan Africa who wish to delay another pregnancy have limited options for effective contraception.
-Council researchers are generating evidence to determine whether and how the progesterone CVR could be introduced into countries in sub-Saharan Africa.
+Council researchers are generating evidence to determine whether and how the progesterone PVR could be introduced into countries in sub-Saharan Africa.
 The ring releases a continuous low dose of the natural hormone progesterone, which reinforces the inhibitory effect of breastfeeding on ovulation to delay the return of menstruation and therefore prevent pregnancy.
 A woman can begin using the PVR as early as six weeks after birth if her menstrual cycle has not yet returned and she is breastfeeding.
-A single ring can be used continuously for three months, and rings can be used successively for up to one year as long as the woman is breastfeeding.
+A single ring can be used for three months and a woman can replace it with a new one up until her child’s first birthday.

-The progesterone CVR, developed by Council researchers and its partners, is approved and being used in several Latin American countries.
+The progesterone contraceptive vaginal ring, developed by Council researchers and its partners, is approved and being used in several Latin American countries.
 Clinical trials that preceded regulatory approval in Latin America have demonstrated that the ring:

 - Is safe for both the mother and baby

 - Does not affect a woman’s ability to produce breast milk